oliverrdz/Envismetrics/joss-paper/paper.md

 ---

 # Abstract

-Envismetrics is an innovative, open-source, and cross-platform Python-based software designed to streamline the electrochemical kinetic analysis process.
-This software suite offers a comprehensive toolbox for researchers, enabling efficient processing and analysis of electrochemical data from various potentiostats.
-Key features include data import and processing, advanced peak searching, Randles-Ševčík analysis, rate constant calculation, and Tafel analysis.
-Envismetrics also provides educational resources to aid users in understanding complex electrochemical concepts and terminologies.
-By simplifying and automating data analysis, Envismetrics aims to promote reproducibility, transparency, and ease of use in electrochemical research.
-The code is available at [https://github.com/Woffee/Envismetrics](https://github.com/Woffee/Envismetrics).
+Envismetrics is an open-source, cross-platform Python application designed to assist researchers in the automated analysis of electrochemical data.
+It provides a modular toolbox that enables the processing, visualization, and parameter extraction of data from techniques such as cyclic voltammetry, chronoamperometry, and hydrodynamic voltammetry.
+The software supports data input from a variety of potentiostat platforms and automates routine analytical steps, including peak identification, Randles–Ševčík plots, diffusion coefficient estimation, rate constant calculations, and Tafel analysis.
+Envismetrics features a graphical web interface that minimizes the need for coding and enhances accessibility for researchers across disciplines.
+By focusing on automation and reproducibility, Envismetrics reduces the manual workload associated with electrochemical data interpretation and promotes transparent research workflows.
+The source code is openly available at [https://github.com/Woffee/Envismetrics](https://github.com/Woffee/Envismetrics).

 # Summary